 In addition to providing an in-depth scholarly analysis of social issues in the Phillipines, this series will foster new opportunities for networking between those working in the Philippines and around the world.

-This series is sponsored by the Sydney Southeast Asia Centre (SSEAC), the University of the Philippines (UP), Diliman, Humboldt University of Berlin, and SOAS University of London.
+This series is sponsored by the Sydney Southeast Asia Centre (SSEAC), the University of the Philippines (UP) Diliman, and City University of Hong Kong.

-Aries A. Arugay is Professor of Political Science and Associate Dean for Research, Extension, and Publications in the College of Social Sciences and Philosophy from the University of the Philippines in Diliman.
-He is also Editor-in-Chief of Asian Politics & Policy, an academic journal published by Wiley-Blackwell on behalf of the Policy Studies Organization.
+Aries A. Arugay is Professor and Chair of the Department of Political Science of the University of the Philippines in Diliman.
+He is also Editor-in-Chief of Asian Politics & Policy, an academic journal published by Wiley-Blackwell on behalf of the Policy Studies Organization and nonresident fellow of the Institute of Southeast Asian Studies-Yusof Ishak Institute.
 His main research interests are comparative democratization, civil-military relations, ASEAN regionalism, and Philippine foreign and security policy.

 Professor Michele Ford is Director of the Sydney Southeast Asia Centre.
 Her research focuses on Southeast Asian labour movements, the intersection between national and international trade unions, labour migration, and labour’s engagement in the political sphere.
 She has been involved in extensive consultancy work for the ILO, the international labour movement and the Australian government.